What to Pack for a Yoga Retreat in India – Top Tips From a Yoga Teacher

 In this light, it becomes imperative to have a clear and concise idea about the list of belongings that you must carry to enjoy the retreat properly.

-If you’re an out-of-country national (foreigner) then you must pack the essential identification papers for a smooth check-in process at the resort.
+If you’re an out-of-country national (foreigner) then you must pack the essential identification papers for a smooth check-in process at the resort, meaning your passport that needs to have at least six months of validity left.
 Apart from the passport and Visa, papers like health insurance are also important.
-Besides, you must make sure to carry the Credit Cards, Debit cards, and some walk-around cash.
+Besides, you must make sure to carry Credit Cards, Debit cards, and some walk-around cash.

 Having 4-5 comfortable sets of yoga clothes will save you the effort to clean and dry that every day.
-Pick your favorite pants, tanks, tops keeping the weather condition of the place in mind and get in the mood of training from day one.
+Pick your favorite yoga pants, tanks, tops keeping the weather condition of the place in mind and get in the mood for training from day one.

-This item is going to be your best companion through the retreat program.
-Make sure to bring along a lightweight yoga mat of your favorite color and comfort to enjoy the yoga and meditation sessions completely.
+A lightweight yoga travel mat is going to be your best companion through the retreat program.
+Make sure to bring along a lightweight one choosing your favorite color and comfort to enjoy the yoga and meditation sessions completely.

 It is always advised to keep a small yoga towel handy while attending classes to wipe the sweat instantly and avoid any kind of slippery moments and injury afterward.

 As you know, excessive sweating during yoga classes might lead to dehydration.
-Be prepared and place a good quality water bottle in your bag so that you can sip pure water during the training hours.
+Be prepared and place a good-quality water bottle in your bag so that you can sip pure water during the training hours.
+When traveling, your best option for keeping a lightweight backpack as well as ensuring to stay always hydrated is a collapsible bottle.

 Pen and Paper